Milofow/front-end-dashboard/README.md

 # Home automation dashboard front-end
-I'm creating a dashboard to control my IoT's in my home with.
+I'm creating a SPA application that provides a dashboard to control my IoT's in my home with.
 This repo is the front-end but it also requires a back-end which can be found [here](https://github.com/Milofow/devices-service).
 This dashboard provides:

 - CRUD for your devices
 - Login service using Auth0